Boris Zala: Political and Parliamentary Career

 Zala became a Member of Parliament in 1990, shortly after democracy had been restored in the wake of Communist rule's collapse in November 1989.
 During his first term in parliament, he was President of the Social Democratic Party, Chairman of the Defence and Security Committee of the Slovak parliament, and member of the supreme legislative body's Presidium.

 In 1992, he vacated his post as Social Democratic Party President, to enable Alexander Dubček to assume that function.

 In 1999, he became a co-founder and Vice-Chairman of the left-wing political party, Smer-sociálna demokracia (Direction-Social Democracy).
 He was elected a Member of Parliament for the second time in 2002 and re-elected again in the 2006 parliamentary elections.

 From 2002 to 2006, he sat on the parliament's Foreign Affairs Committee and the Special Oversight Committee for the Slovak Intelligence Service.
 After Smer-SD's victory in the 2006 elections, Zala was elected Chairman of the Slovak parliament's Foreign Affairs Committee and took over as head of the Slovak parliamentary delegation to the Parliamentary Assembly of the Council of Europe.

-Presently, he is a member of the Council of Europe's Political Affairs Committee, of the committee on the Honouring of Obligations and Commitments by Member States of the Council of Europe (Monitoring Committee) and Vice-President of the Parliamentary Assembly.
-He was also a member of the Convent for the preparation of a new EU Constitution Treaty.
-His political activity focuses primarily on foreign policy and EU integration issues and dialogue between civilizations, both in the context of Slovak politics as well as within larger European and EU frameworks.
-Zala's chief responsibility in his political party includes policy planning and strategy issues.

-Boris Zala's Smer-SD, led by Prime Minister Robert Fico, won the 2006 parliamentary elections with 29.1% of the votes and formed the current governing coalition.
-The party's support among Slovak voters is currently much higher than in 2006, oscillating steadily around 40%.

 As of 2019, Zala is serving his 8th parliamentary term.
 Until July 2019, he was a member of the Group of the Progressive Alliance of Socialists and Democrats in the European Parliament, part of the SMER-Sociálna demokracia (Slovakia) national party, and Vice Chair of the Delegation for relations with South Africa.